 How to get the best out of your DMP

-This section has lots of answers to questions that may arise while you’re on your debt management plan (DMP).
-We’ve arranged this section based on whatever stage you may be at in your plan.
+This section has lots of answers to questions that may come up while you are on your debt management plan (DMP).

-clock iconA timeline that tells you what you can expect over the course of your DMP, from how to deal with creditor contact to when you’ll need to review your budget with us.
+• clock iconAn order of events that tells you what you can expect over the course of your DMP.
+Find out what to do if the people you owe money to (known as creditors) contact you, and when you will need to review your plan

 Manage your DMP online

-Day or night, you can update and make changes to your plan at a time that suits you.
+Day or night, you can make changes to your plan anytime.

 Log in to OnlineDMP

-cog iconYou can log into OnlineDMP at any time.
-From there you can update your creditor details, review your DMP quickly and easily and view your six most recent statements.
+• cog iconYou can log into OnlineDMP at any time.
+From there you can update your creditor details, review your DMP and view your six most recent statements

-telephone iconYou can call us if you need help regarding a significant budget change, making your DMP payment or dealing with an emergency such as bailiffs.
+• telephone iconYou can call us if you need help with a big budget change, making payments or a crisis.
 You can also send an email

 What to expect during your DMP